DevCTaylor/Game-Website/vue-games/README.md

-# Play2Learn
+# Game Website Project
-### An educational website that I'm building for my software developer class.

-Thank you for taking the time to read this, and have fun with the math and anagram games.
+Have fun with the math and anagram games.

 ## Project setup
 ```